dspinellis/alexandria3k/docs/index.rst

 (25 GB compressed, 435 GB uuncompressed), containing about 78 million author records, as well as data sets of funder bodies, journal names, open access journals, and research organizations.
+It is also compatible with the bibliographic text data from the `US Patent and Trademark Office (USPTO) <https://bulkdata.uspto.gov>`__ from 2005 to present (11 GB compressed).

 The *alexandria3k*
 package installation contains all elements required to run it.
 It does